 "The setting of Glen Affric was inspirational.
-The beauty of the place will live forever with me."
+The beauty of the place will live with me forever."

 Our conservation work takes place in and around the National Nature Reserve at Glen Affric.
 Often described as one of the most beautiful places in Scotland, the glen's ancient woodlands and lochs are surrounded by mountain peaks, and the beautiful River Affric winds its way slowly through the glen.
 Glen Affric contains one of the largest, least disturbed native forests in the UK.

 Glen Affric is a haven for wildlife and we are lucky enough to regularly see the magnificent golden eagle, as well as ospreys during the breeding season.
-Other birds commonly seen include goosanders, woodcock, black grouse, tawny owls and bar-tailed godwits.
-Otters are abundant throughout the area and you may be lucky enough to see a water vole!
+Other birds commonly seen include goosanders, woodcock, tawny owls and bar-tailed godwits.
+Otters are abundant throughout the area.

 Live locally and want to know more about volunteering with us?
 Get updates about our Conservation Days straight to your inbox.

 In 2012 we planted our millionth tree!
 Now we want to establish a million more trees.
 Help us meet this exciting milestone...

 Sign up to our free monthly e-newsletter, Tree News.
 It's the perfect way to keep in touch and stay up to date with the latest news about Trees for Life, wildlife and conservation.

 Join Trees for Life and receive our exclusive members magazine!